simplay/combo/README.md

 Assuming you have successfully installed **ruby**, **rvm** and **ruby-gems** you only have to clone this repository, browse into its root directory and then simply run ````bundle````.

 ## Usage
 In order to run this application, type ````./combo -t TASKNUMBER```` into your console prompt - while being in the application's root directory. **TASKNUMBER** is an integer indicating the demo task to run.
 E.g. using a TASKNUMBER equal to **1** will run the demo of a DFS and BFS graph traversal, starting at the first vertex defined in the graph file.
 An optional parameter to run Combo is **-f** which specifies the name of the grap file.
 Keep in mind that all graph files have to stored in the folder _data/_.
 Currently this program prints the corresponding traversal paths into the console plus the structure of the specified graph.
+Please type ````./combo -h```` to see what other paramters are supported.

 ## Availabe task numbers:
 + **1** : BFS and DFS graph traversal demo.